wp-plugins/wp-fansubpagemanager/readme.txt

 It alows you to manage the Projects page settings in a very intuitive way.

 So, what should you expect from this plugin ?
-- You can add Projects Info.
+* You can add Projects Info.
-- You can add Releases.
+* You can add Releases.
-- You can manage fansub projects and releases.
+* You can manage fansub projects and releases.
-- You can easily provide DDL, Torrent and XDCC Links.
+* You can easily provide DDL, Torrent and XDCC Links.
-- You can add XDCC Bots, and manage them.
+* You can add XDCC Bots, and manage them.
-- You can scrape* data from NT1 and XDCC bots.
+* You can scrape** data from NT and XDCC bots.
-- You can associate your Nyaa account.
+* You can associate your Nyaa account.
-- Widget for releases, you can display them in sidebar.
+* Widget for releases, you can display them in sidebar.
-- Ability to attach release(s) to a post.
+* Ability to attach release(s) to a post.

-*NT scrape only works with "BTx Grouped" theme.
+**NT scrape only works with "BTx Grouped" theme.

 To be Implemented Soon ?
-- Ability specify a type of release, for multiple releases per episode.
+* Ability specify a type of release, for multiple releases per episode.
-- Ability to hide releases.
+* Ability to hide releases.

 Warnings!
-- This module is unsupported.
+* This module is unsupported.
-- Development will progress.
+* Development will progress.
 However, it will still remain unsupported.
-- If you "deactivate" the plugin, all your release data WILL BE LOST.
+* If you "deactivate" the plugin, all your release data WILL BE LOST.

 == Installation ==